Information-Geometric Quantum Process Tomography in Unital Open Single-Qubit Dynamics: Introduction

 \section{Introduction}

 Information-theoretic approaches are fundamental in characterizing correlations, entanglement, and the complexity of quantum systems \cite{nielsenbook,hayashibook,wildbook,watrousbook}.
 Among these, information geometry offers a powerful perspective by employing geometric concepts such as metrics, curvature, and geodesics to analyze statistical models \cite{Amari1985, AmariNagaoka2000, Ay2017}.
-The utility of information geometry is most profound when the underlying probability distributions (or density matrix operators) belong to an exponential family, where geometric structures such as metrics and affine connections are well-established (at least in classical case).
+The utility of information geometry is most profound when the underlying probability distributions (or density matrix operators) belong to an exponential family, where geometric structures such as metrics and affine connections are well-established at least in the classical case.

-A remarkable property of single-qubit systems is that their density matrix operators inherently form a quantum exponential family.
-Crucially, this geometric structure holds regardless of the specific details of the underlying dynamics, whether Markovian or non-Markovian, provided the time evolution is smooth and strictly confined to the interior of the Bloch sphere (i.e., mixed states).
-Leveraging this inherent geometric property, we derive an information-geometric identity that is strictly satisfied by any single-qubit system.
-We establish this identity based on the general principles of information geometry, specifically by projecting the time-evolution operator onto subspace spanned by the fluctuations of relevant observable.
-Theoretically, this identity can be viewed as an exact geometric generalization of Thermodynamic Speed Limits (TSLs), a topic actively debated in recent quantum and stochastic thermodynamics \cite{ItoDechant2020,Ito2018,Shiraishi2018,Nicholson2020,NishiyamaHasegawa2025,Funo2019,Hasegawa2020,Pires2016,Vu2023}.
-While TSLs are typically formulated as inequalities bounding the rate of state evolution which are often based on the Cram\'er-Rao bound, our geometric projection allows us to refine these bounds into a strict equality for qubits.
+In general many-body systems, such as those described within the framework of Mori's projection operator method \cite{Mori1965}, observables are typically limited to macroscopic conserved densities (often called gross variables), which makes it difficult or impossible to uniquely determine the full microscopic state from observations.
+This situation is different from few-body systems.
+A typical example is a single-spin system, where the density matrix operators inherently form a quantum exponential family whose sufficient statistics are given by the Pauli matrices.
+Crucially, this geometric structure of the quantum exponential family holds regardless of the specific details of the underlying dynamics, whether Markovian or non-Markovian, provided the time evolution is smooth and strictly confined to the interior of the state space (i.e., mixed states).
+We derive an information-geometric identity that is strictly satisfied by any single-qubit system.
+We establish this identity based on the general principles of information geometry, specifically by projecting the time-evolution operator onto the subspace spanned by the fluctuations of relevant observables.
+Theoretically, this identity can be viewed as a geometric derivation of Thermodynamic Speed Limits (TSLs), which is a topic actively debated in recent quantum and stochastic thermodynamics \cite{ItoDechant2020,Ito2018,Shiraishi2018,Nicholson2020,NishiyamaHasegawa2025,Funo2019,Hasegawa2020,Pires2016,Vu2023}.
+While TSLs are typically formulated as inequalities bounding the rate of state evolution, our geometric projection allows us to refine these bounds into a strict equality for qubits.